keirans/keirans.github.io/posts/Scaling_SOEs_in_AWS/index.md

 title: Scaling Standard Operating Environments in AWS
 ---

-# Introduction to SOE's
+# Introduction to SOEs

 A Standard Operating Environment (SOE) implements and standardizes an operating system and its associated software, resulting in the reduction in the cost and time taken to deploy, configure, maintain, support, secure and manage the operating systems across a large fleet of virtual machine instances.

-In AWS environments, SOE's are distributed in the form of [Amazon Machine Images (AMIs)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).
+In AWS environments, SOEs are distributed in the form of [Amazon Machine Images (AMIs)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).
 It is not uncommon for environments of all sizes to have multiple SOE flavors that cover different Operating System types and releases, such as Microsoft Windows and various distributions of Linux and the subversions of each.

 In environments that follow the [immutable infrastructure model](https://cloudacademy.com/course/advanced-deployment-techniques-on-aws/immutable-infrastructure-2/), the SOE is released on monthly or similar cadence providing new features, capabilities, security patches and more, with mid-cycle releases often occuring to cater for emergency security patches and fixes.

-Once updated SOE's are produced, it then is up to downstream application teams to adopt the latest SOE as part of their continuous delivery practices and re-deploy their applications ontop of it.
+Once updated SOEs are produced, it then is up to downstream application teams to adopt the latest SOE as part of their continuous delivery practices and re-deploy their applications ontop of it.

-In the many AWS environments I've worked in over the years, I have observed organisations that have in excess of 10+ unique SOE's that need to be distributed to tens, of not hundreds of AWS accounts for use by a wide variety of application teams.
+In the many AWS environments I've worked in over the years, I have observed organisations that have in excess of 10+ unique SOEs that need to be distributed to tens, of not hundreds of AWS accounts for use by a wide variety of application teams.

-In this post, I'll detail some of the learnings I have had over the years to ensure that when building SOE's in AWS you produce a high quality product for consumption by your users.
+In this post, I'll detail some of the learnings I have had over the years to ensure that when building SOEs in AWS you produce a high quality product for consumption by your users.

 # Pre-Development steps to success
 ## Gather clear requirements and building solid process

 Before jumping into the fun stuff of writing code and building AMI's for use, the most important thing that you need to think about is the requirements you are working to and the processes you are going to implement and follow to ensure that you are always producing a high quality product for all users.

-When speaking to clients about SOE's, I always emphasise the need to treat each SOE as a software product that needs to align to common development standards, including:
+When speaking to clients about SOEs, I always emphasise the need to treat each SOE as a software product that needs to align to common development standards, including:

 - What is this image going to be used for ?
   - Will it be used by Immutable or Long Lived Instances and what is the required release cadence for each ?